 - Validation by sender policy framework(SPF)

-- Looks up the domain in the return-path (SMTP envelope sender) and verifies that corresponding IP is authorized to send email for the domain.
+- Looks up the domain in the return-path (SMTP envelope sender) and verifies that corresponding IP is authorized to send an email for the domain.

 - But this does not prevent attackers from spoofing the “From” address.

 - overrides the “From” address in replies

 - A single email will have more “Received” entries

 - The bottom “Received” entry will show the initial server to handle the message.

 - Added by email servers and security tools.
 Received & X-Fields are created by your own email services are the completely trustworthy entries.

 - In this, you can view mail Received from 127.0.0.1 (EHLO emkei.cz) (188.8.131.52)